 About this Install Guide

 OpenVSCode Server supports the Arm architecture and is useful for developing on a remote Arm machine.
-It can be used on cloud instances, without requiring a Linux desktop to be installed.
+You can use it on cloud instances without needing to install a Linux desktop.
 It’s also useful when developing on a local Arm machine with a Linux subsystem, such as Windows Subsystem for Linux (WSL), ChromeOS with Linux enabled, or Multipass.

 Before you begin